galaddirie/echoes-web-app/README.md

    yarn dev
    ```

 The development server should now be running at [http://localhost:5173](http://localhost:5173).

 To test AI integration, you will need a valid API key for the follwoing services:

 [OpenAI API](https://beta.openai.com/).

 [ElevenLabs API](https://elevenlabs.io/).

-Once you have an API key, create a file named `.env` in the root directory of the project and add the following line to it:
+Once you have an API keys, create a file named `.env` in the root directory of the project and add the following line to it:

 ```bash
 OPENAI_API_KEY=<your-api-key>